sav-che/TL-2/Authors/Robinson, Charles Budd, Jr. {std. C.B. Robinson}.md

-> [!cite] BHL link: this entry starts at [page 815](https://www.biodiversitylibrary.org/item/103624#page/829/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 815](https://www.biodiversitylibrary.org/page/33190286) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Robinson, Charles Budd, Jr. (1871-1913), Canadian (Nova Scotian) botanist; BA Dalhousie Univ.
 1891; teacher at Kentville, N.S.
 1892-1893, Pictou, N.S.
 1893-1897, 1899-1903, associated with the New York Botanical Garden 1903-1908; Dr. phil.
 Columbia Univ.
-1906; economic botanist with the Bureau of Science Manila 1908-1911, again associated with the New York Botanical Garden 1911-1912, and with the Bureau of Science 1912-1913. (*C.B.
-Robinson*).
+1906; economic botanist with the Bureau of Science Manila 1908-1911, again associated with the New York Botanical Garden 1911-1912, and with the Bureau of Science 1912-1913.
+**Abbreviated name**: *C.B.
+Robinson*

 #### Herbarium and types